PapersAEGH/Cooperative-Driver-Assistance-System/Confusion_Matrix/Readme.md

 # Introduction

-In this folder, you can find the dataset used for each confusion matrix in the paper.
+In this folder, you can find the dataset used for each confusion matrix.

 In the files, the states for each variable are defined as: